-Neonates, infants and children 15 days to 12 years of age (< 50 kg) For children with bodyweight of 50 kg or more, the usual adult dosage should be given.
+Neonates, infants and children 15 days to 12 years of age (< 50 kg)

+For children with bodyweight of 50 kg or more, the usual adult dosage should be given.

-Ceftriaxone dosage Treatment frequency Indications 50-80 mg/kg Once daily Intra-abdominal infections Complicated urinary tract infections (including pyelonephritis) Community acquired pneumonia - Hospital acquired pneumonia 50-100 mg/kg (Max 4 g) Once daily Complicated skin and soft tissue infections Infections of bones Management of neutropenic patients with fever that is suspected to be due to a bacterial infection 80-100 mg/kg (max 4 g) Once daily Bacterial meningitis 100 mg/kg (max 4 g) Once daily Bacterial endocarditis
+Ceftriaxone dosage Treatment frequent Indications

+50-80mg/kg Once daily Intra-abdominal infections

+Complicated urinary tract

+infections (including

+pyelonephritis)

+Community acquired

+pneumonia

+Hospital acquired pneumonia

+50-100mg/kg(Max 4g) tissue infections Infections of bones Management of m patient with feve suspected to be Complicated skin and soft

+tissue infections

+Infections of bones and joints

+Management of neutropenic

+patient with fever that is

+suspected to be due to a

+bacterial infection

+80-100mg/kg (max 4g) Once daily Bacterial meningitis

+100mg/kg (max 4g) Once daily Bacterial meningitis

-In documented bacteraemia, the higher end of the recommended dose range should be considered.
+\ In documented bacteraemia, the higher end of the recommended dose range should be considered.